Applied Public Policy and Leadership Experiments (APPLE) Lab

 Tamera graduated from the University of Rochester in May 2021 with a BA in Psychology and African and African American Studies.
 Her research interests include the role of interpersonal relations in reducing racism and discrimination, diversity and inclusivity within the workplace.
 She intends to attend graduate school for Social Psychology.
 In her free time she plays and coaches volleyball, reads, and enjoys cooking.

 Maura is a Ph.D candidate in her third year of the Social Psychology program.
 In the lab she is working on investigating how people update their judgments of moral character and perceive changes or growth in others' moral character.
 She is interested in the interesting paradox that people seem to enjoy successful redemption stories, but - conflictingly - hesitate to offer second chances to people who are in the process of attempting to redeem themselves.
 Maura grew up in Japan, which inspired her to study social psychology.

 Abby Keatts '22

-Abby is a second-year majoring in Public Policy and Leadership and minoring in American Sign Language and Deaf Culture.
+Abby is a fourth-year majoring in Public Policy and Leadership and minoring in American Sign Language and Deaf Culture.
 At UVA, she works at the Career Center, volunteers with the football team, and lives in Shea House where she gets hands-on experience with ASL and the Deaf community.
 In addition to her jobs in Charlottesville, she interns at a law firm and works at a grocery store while at home.
 After graduation, she hopes to earn either a graduate degree in public policy or public health.

 Catherine Nash '23